jessicapita/sagrei-cuba/script.md

 After filtering, kept 201327 out of a possible 581573 Sites Run Time = 47.00 seconds
 ```
 The next filter is a minimum depth for a genotype call and a minimum mean depth.
-This command will recode genotypes that have less than 3 reads.
+This command will recode genotypes that have less than 3 reads
 ```
 vcftools --vcf raw.maf5mq30.recode.vcf --minDP 3 --recode --recode-INFO-all --out raw.maf5mq30dp3
 ```